The journey of the heart begins in rich colors

-When I visited a cafe last year, I was attracted by the postcards lined up at the counter.
+When I visited a cafe last year, I was attracted to the postcards lined up at the counter.

-It is a modern landscape painting with bright colors.
-Although the depiction was simple, I felt the light, the smell of dirt and grass, and the sounds of undrawn people, birds, and insects, and I was immediately surrounded by the air in the landscape.
+It's a brightly colored modern landscape painting.
+Although the depiction was simple, I could feel the light, smell the soil and grass, and hear the voices of people, birds, and insects that were not drawn, and in an instant I was surrounded by the air in the landscape.

-Be drawn into the world of postcard-sized paintings!
-I was moved and bought several kinds of cards and went home.
+You'll be drawn into the world of postcard-sized paintings!
+I was impressed and bought several kinds of cards and went home.

-Normally I would look up the writer's name there, but at that time it was more important for me to soak in the comfort than who drew it, and I was leaning the card on a shelf.
+Normally, I would look up the artist's name there, but at that time it was more important for me to immerse myself in the comfort than who drew it, so I just leaned the card on the shelf.